 Project Proponents commit to a minimum Project Term of 40 years.
 Projects must have effective risk mitigation measures in place to compensate fully for any loss of sequestered carbon whether this occurs through an unforeseen natural disturbance or through a Project Proponent or landowners' choice to discontinue forest carbon project activities.
-Such mitigation measures can include contributions to the buffer pool, insurance, or similar measures.
-Effective and complete mitigation of losses provides permanence.
+Such mitigation measures can include contributions to the buffer pool, insurance, or other risk mitigation measures approved by ACR.

-If using a buffer contribution to mitigate reversals, Project Proponent must conduct a risk assessment addressing both general and project-specific risk factors.
+If using a buffer contribution to mitigate reversals, the Project Proponent must conduct a risk assessment addressing both general and project-specific risk factors.
 General risk factors include risks such as financial failure, technical failure, management failure, rising land opportunity costs, regulatory and social instability, and natural disturbances.
 Project-specific risk factors vary by project type but can include land tenure, technical capability and experience of the project developer, fire potential, risks of insect/disease, flooding and extreme weather events, illegal logging potential, and others.
-If they are using an alternate ACR-approved risk mitigation product, they will not do this risk assessment
+If they are using an alternate ACR-approved risk mitigation product, they will not do this risk assessment.